DharaniAppari/APSSDC-Workshop/README.md

 ### version control system (vcs)

-+It will track or record the changes made to a file or folder
++ It will track or record the changes that made to a folder or file

   + centralised vcs
      + github

- + Distributed vcs
+  + distributed vcs
      + git,mercurial